Electromagnetic Signatures of Supermassive Binary Black Holes: Synchrotron, Self-Lensing Flares, and Jet Precession: Numerical Method

-where $H_A$ is the Kerr-Schild scalar for BH $A$ and $l^{(A)}_\mu$ is the corresponding ingoing null covector.
-Orbital motion is incorporated by boosting each BH's Kerr-Schild data from its instantaneous comoving frame to the simulation frame,
+where $H_A$ is the Kerr--Schild scalar for BH $A$ and $l^{(A)}_\mu$ is the corresponding ingoing null covector.
+Orbital motion is incorporated by boosting each BH's Kerr--Schild coordinate from its instantaneous comoving frame to the simulation frame,

 with $\Lambda_A$ the Lorentz boost determined by the instantaneous BH velocity from the PN trajectory.